Pubert SAS

 Pubert is a French company based in Chantonnay, a town of the Western French region of Vendée.
-The company is the leading manufacturer of tillers in the world.

 History

 The Pubert Company was founded in Chantonnay, France in 1840.
 Its headquarters and main production site are still there today.
 The company has been run by the Pubert family for six generations.

 Pubert’s founders invented the reversible plow during the first half of the nineteenth century.
 During the 1960s, Pubert started working on mechanized agricultural tools and released its first motor-powered tiller in 1976.

-The current CEO, Jean-Pierre Pubert has been head of the company since 1984.
-In 1984, Pubert was one of the smallest manufacturers in France.
-In the year 2000, the company became the largest European manufacturer and in 2005, the worldleading manufacturer of tillers.